suarezgenaro/seda/docs/about_seda.rst

 **2. Why after cloning SEDA to get an updated version my notebook still reads the old version?**

 After cloning the repository, install it (follow the installation steps `here <https://seda.readthedocs.io/en/latest/installation.html>`__).
 Then restart your notebook and make sure it was opened on the seda environment.
-Verify the code version printed when importing the code in your notebook or by typing `seda.__version__` matches the
+Verify the code version printed when importing the code or by typing ``seda.__version__` in your notebook matches the latest version of the repository (`here <https://github.com/suarezgenaro/seda/releases>`__).

 **1. Is there a way to run the code faster, specially the convolution of model spectra?**